In the Greater Sydney Region, a Sydney District Planning Panel operates for each district:

 The Planning Panels

-- provide advice on other planning and development matters when requested
+- Advising the Minister or the Secretary on other planning and development matters when requested

 The Planning Panels determine regionally significant development applications (DAs), certain other DAs and s4.55(2) and s4.56 modification applications.

-- Regional development, as outlined in Schedule 7 of the State Environmental Planning Policy (State and Regional Development) 2011
+- Regionally significant development, as outlined in Schedule 6 of the State Environmental Planning Policy Planning Systems 2021

 - council related